DELVE (DECam Local Volume Exploration) Survey

 -- The DELVE Team

 The first DELVE data release (DELVE DR1; Drlica-Wagner et al. 2021) is hosted at the Astro Data Lab and consists of catalog-level coadds in griz from the DELVE-WIDE processing.
 DELVE DR1 covers >5,000 deg² in each individual band and ∼4,000 deg² in all bands simultaneously.
 The DELVE DR1 catalog contains ∼520 million unique objects.
+The DELVE DR1 catalog-level coadd objects can be accessed through the delve_dr1.objects table.

 DELVE DR1 Summary | |